 Interpreting the Financial Health of Nonprofits

-Months of cash on hand: The formula for months of cash on hand measures liquidity by dividing current assets by the organization’s average monthly expenses.
-The result reveals how long a nonprofit can pay its bills without need for any additional income.
 For example, if a company has $100,000 in current assets, with monthly expenses of $20,000, it has five months of cash on hand to support operations.
 Three to six months of cash on hand is normal for nonprofits.
 The greater the number of months, the healthier the organization’s short-term outlook.

-Current ratio: This KPI takes a slightly longer term look at liquidity by dividing current assets by current liabilities, reflecting a nonprofit’s ability to meet its obligations over the ensuing 12 months.
 For example, if a nonprofit lists current assets of $100,000 and current liabilities of $90,000 on its balance sheet, its current ratio is 1.11.
-The higher the ratio, the better — up to a point.
-A too-high ratio may indicate the organization has excess money that could be invested or otherwise put to use.
+The higher the ratio, the better—up to a point.
+A too-high ratio may indicate the organization has excess money that could be invested or used.
 Ratios below 1.0, however, indicate potential difficulty meeting expenses over the next 12 months.

-Months of LUNA: Because nonprofits often have funds tied up in restricted assets they can’t always easily access, months of LUNA — that is, liquid unrestricted net assets — looks at how many months of freely available funds a nonprofit has available to cover expenses.
-Monthly LUNA is calculated by subtracting the value of the assets a nonprofit owns but can’t liquidate quickly (property and equipment) from its unrestricted funds, then dividing that number by average monthly expenses.
-The formula looks like this:
+Months of LUNA: Because nonprofits often have funds tied up in restricted assets they can’t always easily access, months of LUNA—that is, liquid unrestricted net assets—looks at how many months of freely available funds a nonprofit has available to cover expenses.
+Monthly LUNA is calculated by subtracting the value of the assets a nonprofit owns but can’t liquidate quickly, such as property and equipment, from its unrestricted funds, then dividing that number by average monthly expenses.

 Months of LUNA = (Unrestricted net assets - equity in property and equipment) / Average Monthly Expenses

 For example, say a nonprofit has $200,000 in unrestricted assets.
 It also owns its building and equipment, worth $225,000, but still owes $75,000 in loans for them.
 The nonprofit averages $10,000 in monthly expenses.
-Months of LUNA would, therefore, be five: $200,000 (property and equipment value) – $150,000 (the outstanding loan) รท $10,000 (monthly expenses) = 5 months of LUNA.
+Months of LUNA would, therefore, be five: ($200,000 (property and equipment value) – $150,000 (the outstanding loan)) ÷ $10,000 (average monthly expenses) = 5 months of LUNA.
 Nonprofits should strive for at least three months of LUNA.

-Leverage ratio: Ideally, stakeholders prefer that nonprofits limit long-term reliance on debt in order to fund operations; the leverage ratio KPI helps with that evaluation.
-To calculate leverage ratio, divide total liabilities by total assets.
 For example, if a nonprofit lists $15,000 in total liabilities on its balance sheet and has $100,000 in total assets, its leverage ratio would be 15%.
 A leverage ratio of 10% or less indicates that the organization doesn’t require much in the way of loans or bonds to maintain operations, reflecting a strong financial position and future flexibility.
 Increases in leverage ratio over time, however, could warrant concern that the organization will struggle to meet its future debt obligations.

 Common Mistakes in Interpreting Nonprofit Balance Sheets

-Reading nonprofit balance sheets poses particular challenges because of the unique accounting rules nonprofit organizations must follow.
-For example, someone unfamiliar with nonprofit accounting rules may misinterpret the actual amount of funds available to the organization, due to the presence of restricted funds.
+Reading nonprofit balance sheets poses challenges because of the unique accounting rules nonprofit organizations must follow.
+For example, someone unfamiliar with nonprofit accounting rules may misinterpret the actual amount of funds available to the organization due to the presence of restricted funds.
 This can lead to inaccurate assumptions about financial performance that lead to misinformed planning decisions.

-Avoid the following three common mistakes to get a more accurate assessment of a nonprofit’s balance sheet
+Avoid the following three common mistakes to get a more accurate assessment of a nonprofit’s balance sheet:

 Focusing Only on One Section

 A balance sheet is a puzzle.
 Looking at only one piece obscures the big picture.
 For example, a nonprofit could show strong growth in current assets in a given year, with sharp increases in fundraising and grants.
-This might give the impression that the organization is financially strong — if you overlook the liabilities section.
+This might give the impression that the organization is financially strong—if you overlook the liabilities section.
 Zeroing in on liabilities could indicate that the nonprofit’s debt increased substantially during the same period because of expenses related to remodeling its headquarters.
 The resulting squeeze in net assets could put the organization in a weaker long-term financial position.

 Not Understanding Context